milankl/ShallowWaters.jl/README.md

 ## How to use

-You find the default parameters in `src/DefaultParameters.jl`.
+You find the options and default parameters in `src/DefaultParameters.jl` (or by typing `?Parameter`).
 They can be changed with keyword arguments.
 Optionally, the number format `T` is defined as the first argument of `RunModel(T,...)`
 ```julia
 julia> Prog = RunModel(Float32,Ndays=10,g=10,H=500,Fx0=0.12);
 Starting ShallowWaters on Sun, 20 Oct 2019 19:58:25 without output.